Dans-labs/sshoc-nl-asi/README.md

 - The cosine threshold: only keyword-term pairs with a cosine similarity score higher than this number are added to the output file.
 - The prompt for keyword generation
 - The embeddings method.
 The options are SentenceBERT and fasttext, with the former outperforming the latter.
 More models can be added, but note that a lookup dictionary should be created as well.
+- The keyword matching method.
+The options are 'closest' or 'top_n'. 'closest' retrieves only the single closest keyword-term pair, while 'top_n' allows you to specify the number of terms to be returned (as long as their cosine similarity is higher than the threshold.)

 ## File Strcture